-ARRIVING at SCHOOL
+ARRIVING AT SCHOOL

 Children should not arrive at school too early since teachers are preparing for the school day.
 The building opens for students to enter at 8:45 a.m.
 On good weather days children stay outside until the bell rings.
 On stormy or cold days, the children will be invited into the multi-purpose room.
-Outside supervision begins at 8:20 when breakfast service begins.
+Outside supervision begins at 8:30.